SeanFxyz/assembler_exemplar/README.md

 # Codename: NANDYCRUSH
-An educational computer chip design game.
+An educational computer chip design game for EPIC GAMERS and GIGABRANED computer science scholars.

 see `docs/design.md` for design documentation